Written by Pat Hanrahan and Julie Zelenski

 )

-calls to that function where needed.
-A program that attempts to use division and is linked -nodefaultlibs
+A program that attempts to use software floating point and is linked -nodefaultlibs

 will fail to link.
-The linker error will be something
+The linker errors will be something

 akin to